mendix/docs/content/howto/mobile/setting-up-apple-push-notification-server.md

 In order to proceed you need an Apple developer license and a device running Mac OS X.

-This how-to assumes that you already have the app signing key with provisioning profile and can freely build and install your mobile app (if not, please refer to [this how-to](publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores)).
+This how-to assumes that you already have the app signing key with provisioning profile and can freely build and install your mobile app.
 Take into account that your App ID should use `Explicit App ID` and have `Push Notifications` turned on so you can receive push notifications with your app.

 ![](attachments/19955752/20217895.png)